E-Voting System in Town/City/County Council Meetings

-The TownVOTE software uses a clear and easy-to-understand voting grid format that shows in real time whether each member voted, or it can be set up to show how each member voted after the vote is closed.
+The TownVOTE software uses a clear and easy-to-understand voting grid format with Visual Vote Confirmation that shows in real time whether each member voted, or it can be set up to show how each member voted after the vote is closed.

 City of Wellington, New Zealand

 City of London, United Kingdom

 Kentville, Nova Scotia